Loading catalogs

 deal with anything below.

-locales as keys and catalog modules as objects, and you just have to do the
+locales as keys and runtime objects as values, and you just have to do the

 simple selection and return in your loader file.